Back

 Early Life And Education

-David Hilbert grew up in a big family with three siblings.
-His father was a teacher, which inspired him to love learning! 📚
+David Hilbert grew up in a very curious family.
+His father was a school teacher, which made David love learning! 📚

 Read Less